 Students can complete their program online and earn an internationally recognized Ontario college credential if they study one of the 50 Centennial College programs offered entirely online.

 However, if you are interested in qualifying for a PGWP, you must at least apply for a study permit before starting your program.
 If your study permit is eventually approved, time spent studying outside of Canada will count towards the overall length of the PGWP until August 31, 2022.
 The student must complete at least 50% of their program of study's total courses in Canada (either online or in class).
 Learn more: Immigration, Refugees and Citizenship Canada (IRCC).

 You may work part-time (up to 20 hours/week) if you meet all other conditions to work part-time (full-time enrolment, etc.)

 Yes, you are still required to have a valid study permit throughout your study in order to be eligible for a PGWP even if your courses are delivered online due to COVID-19.
 Please make sure to apply for an extension if your study permit will expire before you can complete your program.

 While you may be able to continue your study online in your home country, there are many factors to consider before making the decision to leave Canada.
 Therefore we highly recommend you connect with our International Student Advisors (ISAs) if you are thinking of returning home.
-Please write to firstname.lastname@example.org or book a telephone appointment with an ISA.
+Please write to firstname.lastname@example.org or check their drop-in advising hours to speak with an ISA.